 - Address conflict early to prevent it from escalating

-- Use active listening with a view to understanding others
+- Use active listening with a view to understand others

 - Communicate with respect

-- Watch your body language and tone of voice
+- Be mindful of your body language and tone of voice

 - Brainstorm options free of judgment

 - Focus on the present and future, and be willing to put the past behind you

 Creating a regular forum can enable managers, union representatives, and employees to discuss and solve every day challenges at the departmental or unit level.